PrakritGoel/PythonProjects/README.md

 # PythonProjects
-Here are a few things I've created on the side.
-They are all written in Python.
-The project names describe each project.
+Here are a few projects I worked in a course at my university, UCSC.
+The course name was CSE 30.
+Each file contains details of what its respective program does.